National PAR Monitor 2021/2022 – Kosovo

 WeBer_Public-Engagement-in-Developing-Key-Strategic-Public-Administration-Reform-PAR-Documents

-The Brief can be downloaded here (in English) and here (in BHS).
+Find the Policy Brief here (in English) and here (in Macedonian).